 Providers should prepare an information blocking compliance plan in order to comply with these new information blocking rules, even if there ends up being a further compliance delay due to the COVID-19 pandemic.

 Our Firm has extensive experience counseling employers and businesses on health care matters, and preparing applicable policies.
 If you have any questions related to this Legal Briefing, please contact any member of our Firm at 585-730-4773.
+Please note that any embedded links to other documents may expire in the future.

 This Legal Briefing is intended for general informational and educational purposes only and should not be considered legal advice or counsel.
 The substance of this Legal Briefing is not intended to cover all legal issues or developments regarding the matter.
 Please consult with an attorney to ascertain how these new developments may relate to you or your business.